About Trip Alerts

 Can I select another individual to receive my Trip Alerts?

 The Trip Alert profile is designed for the primary traveler and is limited to one contact point for the "Home" alerts and one for "Traveling" alerts.
 If you choose to select someone other than yourself, please note that they will receive alerts every time you make a reservation using the email address attached to your Trip Alert profile.
-Your Trip Alerts profile can be updated any time to reflect a different contact point.
+Your Trip Alerts profile can be updated any time to reflect a different point of contact.

 What if I don't want to participate in the Trip Alert program, yet I have already enrolled?

 You can update your profile at any time and select the "Disable Trip Alerts" box on the Trip Alert profile page.

 With the "Home" designation, you will receive Trip Alert messages for any flight cancellation happening more than 3 hours prior to departure.
 With the "Traveling" designation you will receive Trip Alert notifications for cancellations and changes less than 3 hours prior to departure.

 Can I choose the same username and password as I use for My Account?

 The Trip Alert profile is separate from your My Account profile at alaskaair.com.
 The username will be the email address listed when registering for Trip Alerts.
 You may choose any password you like.